eugenesit/gaelsdown/README.md

 tinytex::tlmgr_install("babel-portuges")
 ```

-To use {gaelsdown} from
+To use **gaelsdown** from
 [RStudio](https://www.rstudio.com/products/rstudio/download/):

 1. Ensure that you have already installed LaTeX and the fonts described
     above, and are using the latest version of
     [RStudio](https://www.rstudio.com/products/rstudio/download/).
 You
-    can use `thesisdown` without RStudio.
+    can use `gaelsdown` without RStudio.
 For example, you can write the
     Rmd files in your favorite text editor
     (e.g. [Atom](https://atom.io/),
     [Notepad++](https://notepad-plus-plus.org/), or
-    [typora](https://typora.io/)).
+    [Typora](https://typora.io/)).
 RStudio is probably the easiest tool
     for writing both R code and text in your thesis.
 It also provides a
     nice way to build your thesis while editing.
 We’ll proceed assuming
     that you have decided to use the RStudio workflow.

-2. Install the {bookdown} and {gaelsdown} packages.
+2. Install the `bookdown` and `gaelsdown` packages.
 Note that
-    {gaelsdown} is not available on CRAN at the moment and that’s why
+    `gaelsdown` is not available on CRAN at the moment and that’s why
     `install.packages("gaelsdown")` won’t work.
 Use
     `devtools::install_github()` as shown below instead to install the
     package.